 Claiming property plant and equipment depreciation can be pretty complicated.
 The purpose of understanding these deductions is so that an investor can ensure they are not paying more tax than they need to.

 It is advisable to use a quantity surveyor to assist with depreciation claims.
-Quantity surveyors are capable of giving accurate assessments regarding the value of assets in the construction industry.
+Quantity surveyors can give accurate assessments regarding the value of assets in the construction industry.

 They can provide complete reports on claimable depreciation rates of plant and equipment.
 An accountant can then use this report to make your tax return claim.

-At Washington Brown, we can produce reports for plant and equipment, as well as the property itself.
+At Washington Brown, we can produce reports for plant and equipment and the property itself.
 We have several ways in which we can get the most out of your depreciation:

 - Inclusion of plant & equipment when eligible

 - Deductions from ‘Day 1’ rather than the generic beginning of the financial year